Immerse yourself in Hindu culture at Diwali, the annual five-day festival of lights.

 It's time to dress for excess to impress.
 Diwali Festival in the Indian capital may seem a little extravagant, but with custom jewellery, beautiful ethnic clothing and artistic henna tattoos almost a must when celebrating, who's complaining?

 Diwali in New Delhi is the biggest event of the year, a five-day festival that celebrates the victory of good over evil, knowledge over ignorance and light over darkness.
 Otherwise known as The Festival of Lights, this event features spectacular fireworks, the cleaning of homes and all manner of decorations including colourful rangoli artworks, candles and bright lights.
-The official festival dates are yet to be released for 2017, but with Diwali falling on the 19th of October, we're guessing the festival will be held between the 19th and 23rd of October.

 In New Delhi the build up to Diwali is an exciting time, with stores taking advantage of frantic shoppers buying new clothes and gifts to give to one another.
 If you really want to get into the Diwali spirit, buy some sweets and dry fruits when you’re in town to give to local guides, hotel staff or hosts as gift-giving is a big part of the celebrations.